WUSTL-CSE222-FS18/studio-00-rmeyer285/README.md

 ***Q1.
 The above paragraph and this sentence use markdown in a few ways.
 Give a brief description of anything unusual you notice.
 Just enter your description on the lines below:***

+-Something unusual to me is that the numbers in the development environment say 1.1.1, but its really a numbered list.
+I also find the highlighting symbol unexpected.

 ### Lists

 Create a numbered list of five of your favorite foods in-order from favorite to least favorite in the designated area below.
 Be sure to include at least two things that are made of multiple ingredients.